Have you ever considered buying coverage for your family, but are not sure if life insurance is worth it?

 It's important to understand the different types of life insurance before buying a life insurance policy.
 There are several different types of life insurance, but the two major categories are term life insurance and permanent life insurance which can be purchased from various life insurance providers.

-Term life insurance is life insurance that is usually more affordable and less expensive.
-It only covers life for a certain amount of time, typically around 20 to 30 years.
-Term life insurance can help your loved ones if you pass away during this period.
-The cost of term life insurance will depend on the length of coverage needed (usually in increments of one year), your age when applying, and your health.
-The life insurance can be used to help pay off debts, like mortgage payments or car loans, and final expenses (such as funeral expenses), or any other expenses and any other debts, so that the family members have some money when they need it most.
+The life insurance can be used to help pay off debts, like mortgage loan or car insurance, and final expenses (such as funeral expenses), or any other expenses and any other debts, so that the family members have some money when they need it most.
 Term life insurance can have a cash value which pays off the life insurance policy in case of death and is payable to your beneficiary via the death benefit.

 Permanent life insurance, on the other hand, is an insurance that stays in place for life.
 Also called whole life insurance, it provides the insured with a death benefit should he or she pass away before the life insurance policy expires, and there is a life insurance payout to dependents if the person dies while insured under this type of life-insurance.
-Permanent life insurance can also be converted into an income stream later on so that once the life insurance policyholder dies, they can still receive a steady income for life.
-It can also be used for estate-planning and retirement planning.

 Pros and cons of term life insurance